 God is the metaphysically ultimate, greatest possible "being" (which no greater can be conceived), uncreated and uncaused, necessarily existing, timeless (eternal), changeless (immutable and impassible), immaterial, omnipotent, omniscient, omnipresent (not in the sense of being spatially extended), omnibenevolent (Goodness itself), endowed with freedom of the will, and worthy of worship.
 God is pure actuality (actus purus) without any potentiality or accidents (except for accidental Cambridge properties), and he is not a species of any genus, thus not A being among beings but subsistent Being itself (his essence is existence).
 God is triune (Trinity), but not composed of parts or different attributes (divine simplicity).
 God is the first cause and unmoved mover, not depending on anything outside of himself (aseity), who created out of nothing (creatio ex nihilo) everything that exists apart from himself, and sustains it in being from moment to moment (creatio continua).
 God created human beings with a rational soul and free will, who freely decided to turn against God and became the ancestors of all humans, who inherited the inclination to sin.
 The second person of the Trinity (Logos) became flesh in Jesus Christ and dwelt among us.
 Jesus is fully God and fully man (hypostatic union), which means that he is one person with two natures and two wills (dyothelitism).
-Jesus died a sacrificial death as satisfaction and ransom for our sins, and was bodily resurrected (not reanimated) by God as vindication of his claims to divinity.
-Humans can freely decide to refuse or accept Jesus' atonement, which fulfills the perfect justness of God, and accept divine forgiveness, which fulfills the perfect grace of God.
+Jesus died a sacrificial death for our sins, and was bodily resurrected (not reanimated) by God as vindication of his claims to divinity.
+Humans either refuse or accept Jesus' atonement, which fulfills the perfect justness of God, and receive divine forgiveness, which fulfills the perfect grace of God.
 To those, who refuse this gift and reject God, God will say "thy will be done" and they will spend eternity separated from God (hell) as the source of all Good and Being, while those who accept through faith in Jesus Christ alone, are invited into an everlasting fellowship with God (heaven) and will enjoy an infinite Good ("beatific vision").
 I agree with N.T.
 Wright that the good news of the Gospels includes the message that Christianity is not about the temporally disembodied life immediately after death, but about the embodied eternal "life after life after death", when Christ brings an end to (mundane) history with the general resurrection, final judgement, and the New Heavens and New Earth.
 Christianity is not only about individual redemption, but about God's plan for the redemption of all of creation, in which we participate.

 God's necessary existence is best established by Aristotelian-Thomist metaphysics and classical theism, which is why I am somewhat skeptical of Anselmian "perfect being theology" and the Ontological Argument, because they are based on an anthropomorphic concept of God and an incorrect view of the relation between actuality and modality.
 God's necessary existence implies that he cannot fail to exist, he cannot not exist.
 Therefore, God does not need an explanation outside of his own nature.
 Also God does not need a cause, because he was not created and did not begin to exist.
 Therefore, the common but naive objection "Who created God?" by Richard Dawkins and his internet infidel followership completely fails.
+If God would have a cause he would not be ultimate and thus not be God.
+God is by definition the uncaused cause.
+Also God is by definition eternal and therefore never came into being.
+Asking how God came to be is to fail to understand who God is.

 Omnipotence does not imply the ability to do the logical impossible.
 Thus, God cannot commit suicide, God cannot create a squared circle, he cannot create a stone he cannot lift, he cannot make 2+2=5 true, and he cannot act against his nature, e.g. sin or lie.

 Contrary to a common objection, the doctrine of the Trinity is not incoherent, as it does not say that God is one person and three persons.
 It rather is to be understood as God is one "what" (one nature or essence) and three "whos" (three divine persons: Father, Son, and Holy Ghost), which clearly involves no logical contradiction and also does not contradict monotheism.
 Apart from scriptural justification, Richard Swinburne provided a philosophical justification for the superiority of a trinitarian over a unitarian God, which aligns well with the Church fathers understanding of the three persons as lover (Father), beloved (Son), and their shared bond of love (Holy Spirit).
 The three divine persons do not have three different centers of consciousness and no different will, but represent subsisting relations within God.
 However, the second person of the Trinity, since having assumed a second human nature, indeed does have two distinct centers of consciousness and will (divine and human), because these belong to the nature and not to the person.
-Since both natures a united in hypostatic union in one divine person, the Blessed Virgin Mary did not give birth to the human nature of Christ but to his divine person, and likewise it was not Christ's human nature that died on the cross but the divine person.
+Since both natures a united in hypostatic union in one divine person, Mary did not give birth to the human nature of Christ but to his divine person, and likewise it was not Christ's human nature that died on the cross but the divine person.
 Only persons, not natures, can be born and can die.
 Therefore, Mary indeed is the Mother of God and it was God, who died for us on the cross.

 Concerning the relation of God to abstract objects I subscribe to scholastic realism (divine conceptualism) in combination with the notion of non-propositional knowledge that is required by divine simplicity.